jlelong/LaTeX-Workshop-wiki/Linters.md

 The [ChkTeX](http://www.nongnu.org/chktex/) utility is a LaTeX semantic checker.
 Once installed, and the relevant setting enabled it is automatically run on any open TeX documents.
 It output is parsed by the extension and displayed in the _Problems_ panel.

+Auto load of `.chktexrc` configuration files is performed in the following order

+1. Manually configured `-l` setting in `chktex.args`
+1. The `.chktexrc` file (if exists) in the same folder as the main LaTeX file
+1. The `.chktexrc` file (if exists) at the project root folder.

 ## Relevant Settings

 ### Overview